fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 ![keymap](images/my_keymap.png)

-## Keymap

-My Nyquist keymap is based on my FoldKB keymap:

-* The `=` key is at top left next to 1.
-* The `-` key is at the top right next to 0.
-* Backspace is next to P.
-* The key next to A is Command for macOS or Ctrl for Windows/Linux.
-* The Ctrl, Fn, Windows, and Alt keys are in the lower left in the same order and position as my FoldKB.

-I use my left hand for modifiers, so I put those keys on the left half.

-I normally use my right thumb for spacebar, so I made the left spacebar dual function using [Layer-Tap](https://docs.qmk.fm/feature_layers?id=switching-and-toggling-layers).
-Hold it to access layer 2, but tap it for space.
-This way, I can hold spacebar with my left thumb and use IJKL for arrows, H and N for PgUp and PgDn, and U and O for Home and End with my right hand.
-This puts the navigation keys right on the home row.

-Dedicated arrow keys are at the bottom right of the keyboard.
-Instead of the vim arrangement of left, down, up, right, I arranged my arrow keys like this: up, left, down, right.
-The left, down, and right arrow keys are in the same order as an inverted T arrow cluster; only up is in a different position.

 ## Features

 You can change the keymap using VIA, but there are a few features that I enabled in the firmware: